MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 This topic provides step-by-step instructions for all of the above.

-## Step 1: Sign up for the Preview
+## Step 1: Sign up for the preview

-When you sign up for the Preview, you’ll get access for up to 25 users.
+When you sign up for the preview, you’ll get access for up to 25 users.

 You can sign up in either of the following ways: